 - A. Downtown Advisory Board Merger Jamie Carpenter, Downtown Manager - B. Appointment to Downtown Advisory Board Angela Reece, City Clerk - C. Animal Services Advisory Board Charter Amendment Angela Reece, City Clerk, Angela Beeker, City Attorney - 13.
-CLOSED SESSION pursuant to NCGS § 143-318.11(a)(3) to consult with an attorney employed by the public body in order to preserve the attorney-client privilege between the attorney and the public body and to discuss and give instructions regarding the following matters: Hansley vs. City of Hendersonville, 20 CVS 1049, Henderson County Superior Court, and City of Hendersonville v.
-Eisenhauer, 20 CVS 1163, Henderson County Superior Court. - A. Closed Session John Connet, City Manager and Angie Beeker, City Attorney
+CLOSED SESSION pursuant to NCGS § 143-318.11(a)(1)and(3)to prevent the disclosure of information that is privileged or confidential; to consult with an attorney employed by the public body in order to preserve the attorney-client privilege between the attorney and the public body and to discuss and give instructions regarding the following matters: Hansley vs. City of Hendersonville, 20 CVS 1049, Henderson County Superior Court, and City of Hendersonville v.
+Eisenhauer, 20 CVS 1163, Henderson County Superior Court - A. Closed Session John Connet, City Manager and Angie Beeker, City Attorney